 File size

 In general, PDF files tend to be smaller in size than DOCX files since they are optimized for viewing and printing rather than editing.
 You can choose to compress the PDF to reduce the file size.
-This can be especially useful if you need to share the PDF file online or through email, when file size may be a concern.
+This can be especially useful if you need to share the PDF file online or by email, when file size may be a concern.

 DOCX files are designed for editing and may contain more detailed information and formatting, which can make them larger in size.
 Note that you can always convert a DOCX file to a PDF file.
 This can often result in a smaller file size due to the optimization and compression of the PDF format.